Mith History, Family Crest & Coats of Arms

 Some of the family were later found at Marr in the West Riding of Yorkshire.
 "It was once the residence of the family of Metham, of whose spacious and handsome mansion considerable remains existed some years since."

-Important Dates for the Mith family
+Early History of the Mith family

 This web page shows only a small excerpt of our Mith research.
 Another 34 words (2 lines of text) covering the years 1276 and 1573 are included under the topic Early Mith History in all our PDF Extended History products and printed products wherever possible.